ivandroid/ionic-letter-avatar-selector/README.md

 })
 ```

-Instead of using this directives you can also add your own buttons and show / hide them depending on selection state event.
+Instead of using this directives you can also add your own buttons and show / hide them depending on the selection state event.

 #### Example
 ##### Code